 ANSWER: CATEC will conduct daily health screenings of all students, staff, and visitors.
-Attach COVID-19 Screening Tool for Students in English and Spanish and COVID-19 Screening Tool for Employees/Visitors in English and Spanish.
+View the COVID-19 Screening Tool here.

 CATEC custodial staff will thoroughly clean, sanitize, and disinfect the building each day per the guidelines provided by the U.S. Centers for Disease Control and the Thomas Jefferson Health District.

 CATEC staff will be cleaning frequently touched objects (chairs, desks, door knobs, etc.) throughout the day.

 Hand sanitizer is available in each classroom, at each student entrance, and outside of bathrooms.

 CATEC has added signage to remind students and staff to: wear a mask, wash their hands, and social distance.

 CATEC has changed all water fountains to hands-free bottle filling stations.